AMOLF-Hybrid-Solar-Cells/DD-Approximation_CtJtCf/README.md

 2. **Simulation**:
 The Simulation.py file contains the Simulation class that computes the different measurements (capacitance transient, current transient, and capacitance frequency).
 3. **params.py**:
 The params.py file is the file where you define all device and simulation properties.
+Feel free to change the device parameters in this file!
 4. **cbernoulli.pyx**:
 To improve the speed of the simulation we compute the bernoulli function in C. Therefore, we first have to compile the file **cbernoulli.pyx** into C (see above).
 5. **setup.py**:
 File that has to be run to compile the cbernoulli.py file
 5. **Tutorial.ipynb**:
 The jupyter notebook **Tutorial.ipynb**  provides a guide that explains some of the basic functionality of the approximation.

-## Troubleshooting bernoulli function
-python setup.py build_ext --inplace

 **Thanks for your interest in this work :-)**